yalmip/yalmip.github.io/_posts/tutorials/2017-09-17-envelopesinbmibnb.md

 The global solver [BMIBNB] is a YALMIP-based implementation of a standard spatial branch-and-bound strategy.
 If you are unfamiliar with the basic ideas in a branch-and-bound solver, you should try to find an introduction, such as [Lawler1966], before reading this text.

-A spatial branch-and-bound algorithm for nonconvex programming relies on a couple of default steps.
+A spatial branch-and-bound algorithm for nonconvex programming typically relies on a few standard steps.

 1. To begin with, in each node, a standard nonlinear solver is applied and a feasible, and hopefully locally optimal solution is computed.
 This gives an upper bound on the achievable objective (possibly infinite if the solver fails).
 The local solver is specified with the option '''bmibnb.uppersolver'''.
 2. As a second step, in each node, a convex relaxation of the model is derived (using the methods described below), and the resulting convex optimization problem is solved (typically a linear program, or if the original problem is a nonconvex semidefinite program, a semidefinite program).
 This gives a lower bound on the achievable objective.
 The lower bound solver is specified using the options '''bmibnb.lowersolver'''.